dct2012/pixel/README.md

 I had a issue where grub wouldn't display it's menu and possibly not even boot (can't remember).
 But to fix that I had to add the following to
 /etc/grub/default GRUB_GFXMODE=2560X1700

+**Coreboot**
+I would like to make my own coreboot image to get rid of the ugly screen, but it may be too dangerous.